aschey/bubbleprompt/docs/docs/02-Tutorial.md

+# Tutorial

-Let's build a simpleinput app to demonstratate how to use Bubbleprompt.
+Let's build a simple app to demonstratate how to use Bubbleprompt.
 The app will display a list of fruits and tell the user which one they selected.
 The final code can be seen in the [basic example](https://github.com/aschey/bubbleprompt/tree/main/examples/basic/main.go).

 ## Starting Out

 First, we need to choose an input.
-We'll use the simpleinput input here because we don't need any fancy features like custom parsing or flags.
+We'll use the simple input here because we don't need any fancy features like custom parsing or flags.
-By default, the simpleinput input parses input text as a series of whitespace-delimited tokens.
+By default, the simple input parses input text as a series of whitespace-delimited tokens.
 It also supports using double quotes to define a single token, so `"two words"` will be parsed as one token rather than two.

 ```go